-Previous Northern Michigan University undergraduate students who have not been enrolled at NMU for at least one year are considered re-entry applicants and will be re-admitted to the university provided they are eligible to do so under the Northern Michigan University academic proficiency policy.
+Previous Northern Michigan University undergraduate students who have not been enrolled at NMU for at least one year (or are appealing an NMU suspension/dismissal) are considered re-entry applicants and will be re-admitted to the university provided they are eligible to do so under the Northern Michigan University academic proficiency policy.

 Students who have attended other colleges, but who have never attended NMU, are considered new transfer students and will find helpful information under the information for transfer students.
 Students who have completed their undergraduate program but are interested in pursuing a Masters degree should visit the graduate admission website.